 Her entrepreneurial spirit dates back to the beginning of her college career, upon her decision to launch her own YouTube channel.
 “I found I enjoyed telling my story,” she shared.

-Her following increased as she uploaded weekly videos, every Sunday, discussing her experience moving into college.
+Her following increased as she uploaded weekly videos, every Sunday, discussing her experiences as she moved into college life.
 This is the guidance women lean on — from each other, for each other.
-She quickly gained a following, but felt the channel was missing something.
+She quickly gained a following but felt the channel was missing something.

 Additionally Mehak Vohra is a tech guru, having coded her first app during her freshman year of high school.
 She felt that she should employ this knowledge to create tech videos to add to her channel.
 Here is where she found a “medium between tech and entrepreneurship” — creating a platform to share tech knowledge, encouraging others to then take the expertise and create as well.
 Her channel built such a tremendous following that, in 2015, she was approached at an entrepreneur meeting in Lafayette, IN by a few officials at the Purdue Research Foundation, and they asked her to help with their social media.
 And here’s where she had her “aha!” moment: If we’re doing something we enjoy, we happen to be good at it, and others happen to need it, we might as well consider it as a career.
 She decided this was her opportunity to start Jamocha Media.